-Universal design principles can be applied to many products and environments.
-Using the CUD format, UDI can be defined as the design of instruction to be usable by all students to the greatest extent possible, without the need for adaptation or specialized design.
+Universal design principles can be applied to any instructional product or environment.
+Using the CUD format, UDI can be defined as the design of instructional products and environments to be usable by all students to the greatest extent possible, without the need for adaptation or specialized design.

-When designing classroom instruction or a distance learning class, strive to create a learning environment that allows all students, including a person who happens to have a characteristic that is termed "disability," to access the content of the course and fully participate in class activities.
-Universal design principles can apply to lectures, classroom discussions, group work, handouts, web-based instruction, fieldwork, and other academic activities.
+When designing on-site or online instruction, UD challenges the instructor to create a learning environment that allows all students, including a person who happens to have a characteristic that is termed "disability," to access the content of the course and fully participate in class activities.
+Universal design principles can be applied to lectures, classroom discussions, group work, handouts, web-based instruction, fieldwork, and other academic activities.

 Below are examples of instructional methods that employ principles of universal design.
 They are organized under eight performance indicator categories, with a goal statement for each.
 Applying these strategies can make your course content accessible to people with a wide range of abilities and disabilities, ethnic backgrounds, language skills, and learning styles.

 - Information resources and technology.
 Ensure that course materials, notes, and other information resources are engaging, flexible, and accessible for all students.
-Example: Choose printed materials and prepare a syllabus early to allow students the option of beginning to read materials and work on assignments before the course begins.
-Allow adequate time to arrange for alternate formats, such as books in audio format.
+Example: Select materials early.
+Choose printed materials and prepare a syllabus early to allow students the option of beginning to read materials and work on assignments before the course begins.
+Allow adequate time to arrange for electronic and other alternate formats to be obtained.

 - Accommodation.
 Plan for accommodations for students whose needs are not met by the instructional design.
 Example: Know how to arrange for accommodations.
 Know campus protocols for getting materials in alternate formats, rescheduling classroom locations, and arranging for other accommodations for students with disabilities.
 Ensure that the course experience is equivalent for students with accommodations and those without.

 As represented by UDI application area 7 above, employing universal design principles in instruction does not eliminate the need for specific accommodations for students with disabilities.
-There will always be the need for some specific accommodations, such as sign language interpreters for students who are deaf.
-However, applying universal design concepts in course planning will assure full access to the content for most students and minimize the need for specific accommodations.
+There will always be the need for some accommodations, such as sign language interpreters for students who are deaf.
+However, applying universal design concepts in course planning will ensure full access to the content for most students and minimize the need for specific accommodations in the future.
 For example, designing web resources in accessible format as they are developed means that no re-development is necessary if a blind student enrolls in the class; planning ahead can be less time-consuming in the long run.
-Letting all students have access to your class notes and assignments on an accessible website can eliminate the need for providing materials in alternative formats.
+Letting all students have access to your class notes and assignments in accessible formation on an accessible website can eliminate the need for providing materials in alternative formats.